UniPiTechnology/evok/README.md

 The installation script also enables the I2C subsystem (if not enabled before) but the uninstallation script does not disable it back.

+# Debugging

+When reporting a bug or posting questions to our [our forum] please run evok by hand.
+To be able to do that, first stop the service by calling

+    service evok stop

+and then run it manually as root user by calling

+    /opt/evok/evok.py

+and see/paste the output of the script.

 # API examples

 There are many options of controlling the UniPi, the easiest is using a web browser (make sure to copy the www folder to your desired location and edit evok.conf file) and them simply visit